 Delete Files That Have Been Deleted Locally

-This option allows MSP360 Backup to purge unneeded files from the backup storage.
-If a file was deleted from the dataset, it will be deleted from your cloud backup storage location automatically during the next run of the MSP360 Backup.
+This option allows CloudBerry Backup to purge unnecessary files from the backup storage.
+If a file was deleted from the dataset, it will be deleted from your cloud backup storage location automatically during the next run of the CloudBerry Backup.
 This option helps free up storage space and simplifies the management of large backup datasets.

 Create Default Retention Policy